 The cause of Behçet disease is unknown.
 The condition probably results from a combination of genetic and environmental factors, most of which have not been identified.
-However, a particular variation in the HLA-B gene has been strongly associated with the risk of developing Behçet disease.
+However, a particular variation in the HLA-B gene has been associated with the risk of developing Behçet disease.

 The HLA-B gene provides instructions for making a protein that plays an important role in the immune system.
 The HLA-B gene is part of a family of genes called the human leukocyte antigen (HLA) complex.
 The HLA complex helps the immune system distinguish the body's own proteins from proteins made by foreign invaders (such as viruses and bacteria).
 The HLA-B gene has many different normal variations, allowing each person's immune system to react to a wide range of foreign proteins.
-A variation of the HLA-B gene called HLA-B51 increases the risk of developing Behçet disease.
-Although many people with Behçet disease have the HLA-B51 variation, most people with this version of the HLA-B gene never develop the disorder.
-It is unknown how HLA-B51 increases the risk of developing Behçet disease.
+A variation of the HLA-B gene called HLA-B51 increases the risk of developing Behçet disease by about a factor of six, although the mechanism is not well understood.
+One-third to two-thirds of people with Behçet disease have the HLA-B51 variation, but most people with this version of the HLA-B gene never develop the disorder.

 Most cases of Behçet disease are sporadic, which means they occur in people with no history of the disorder in their family.
 A small percentage of all cases have been reported to run in families; however, the condition does not have a clear pattern of inheritance.